Thomas Jefferson University Home Thomas Jefferson University Home

 This year builds on the momentum of our previous symposia—FALL 2020: Building Community & Rethinking the Built Environment, FALL 2021: Immersive Experiences, FALL 2022: PlaceMaking, SPRING 2024: Intentional Connections, and SPRING 2025: Interdependence in Action.
 Together, these cross-disciplinary gatherings foster international dialogue among neurodivergent individuals, communities, advocacy groups, and professionals across design, health, art, and technology.

-Will you be attending the symposium in person or virtually?
+If attending the symposium, will you be attending the symposium in person or virtually?

 Affiliation: